uccser/cs-field-guide/csfieldguide/chapters/content/en/big-data/sections/analysis.md

 **Multi-core Computing**: in multi-core computing many calculations and computations are carried out simultaneously across multiple processors, or {glossary-link term="core"}cores{glossary-link end}, in the same computer or {glossary-link term="cpu"}CPU{glossary-link end}.

-{image file-path="img/chapters/multi-core-computing-diagram.png" caption="true" alt="Image shows a large block, representing a task, going into a computer and then being broken up into four smaller tasks which each go through a separate processor."}
+{image file-path="img/chapters/multi-core-computing-diagram.png" caption="true" alt="Image shows a large block, representing a task, going into a computer and then being broken up into four smaller tasks which each going through a separate processor."}

-A computer breaks a task into a set of smaller tasks, each of which is completed by a separate processor at the same time in parallel.
+A computer breaks a task into a set of smaller tasks, each of which is completed by a separate processor at the same time.

 {image end}